Jennings Creek Wildfire burns thousands of acres along NY, NJ border

 PASSAIC COUNTY, New Jersey (WABC) -- The Jennings Creek Wildfire continues to grow along the New York-New Jersey border on Tuesday.

-Fire crews are expected to provide an update on their efforts later Tuesday morning, with New York Governor Kathy Hochul planning to hold a press conference in the afternoon.

-The fire was burning in Orange County, New York, and Passaic County, New Jersey.
+The Jennings Creek fire started burning in Orange County, New York, and Passaic County, New Jersey over the weekend.

 In order to find and fight the fires, crews are navigating a maze of country roads, lakes, and steep hills amid dense forests.
 Trees there have dropped most of their leaves onto parched ground, masking a potential danger.